XIMDEX/structured-data/doc/guide.md

 ## Basic usage example

-So at this time we are able to consume the API operations to manage the schemas and items data.
+At this time we are able to consume the API operations to manage the schemas and items data.

 We assume in this manual that the host for our Laravel instance is under a host named localhost and it's being served.
 Otherwise we would need to add the rest of the folder hierarchy.
 For example, for a Laravel project in a folder called <i>structured-data</i>: